blitzdose/HardBoot/README.md

 # HardBoot
 A hardware boot order switch

-This project uses a RP2040 zero and a switch to select which OS to boot.
+This project uses an RP2040 zero and a switch to select which OS to boot.
 It emulates an EFI partition and comes with it's own EFI application that will boot the appropriate OS.